Skip to content

 Competencies are defined in different ways, but one of the common definitions is:

 A competency is 'a combination of knowledge and insight, attitude and skills that can be identified in behavior, and contributes in achieving goals in a practical situation'.
-Examples to consider are: taking initiative, analyzing, deciding, creating, planning and organizing.
+Examples include: taking initiative, analysing, deciding, creating, planning and organising.

 Competency test

-With the professional Competency Test on the Career Zone you can determine your strengths and limitations.
-The following competencies are considered:
+With the professional Competency Test on Career Zone, you can gain insight into your strengths and weaknesses.
+The following competencies are assessed:

 • To take notice